The growth in our understanding about why people develop Diabetes Mellitus Type 2 (DMT2) is greatly out-pacing our present treatment strategy.

 With time you will be able to detect the reduction of inflammation in your blood work.
 Look for reductions in your fasting blood sugar, HgbA1c level, and your triglycerides.
 Reductions in those numbers are all indications that your inflammation is declining.
 Additional tests such as the highly sensitive C-reactive protein (hsCRP) will also decline once your inflammation is lowered.

-The Nemechek Protocol® also encompasses the use of transcutaneous Vagus nerve stimulation to provide a significant reduction in pro-inflammatory cytokines and is often required to get substantial recovery of autonomic function.
+The Nemechek Protocol® also encompasses the use of transcutaneous Vagus nerve stimulation to get substantial recovery of autonomic function.
 This is a type of electric neuromodulation to the Vagus nerve which completely controls inflammation throughout the body.

 Diabetes management is no longer just about taking pills to keep blood sugar levels low, because diabetes is never under control in a high inflammation environment.
 Diabetes management must include a focus on inflammation control by the combined benefit of calorie reduction, carbohydrate reduction, AGE reduction, and improvement of autonomic nervous system health to prevent death from sudden cardia death.